 Wire transfers are often the cheapest method of transferring big amounts of money between bank accounts.
 It can cost somewhere between $10 – $45 and can take from 4 hours to 5 days to complete.
 All depends on the locations of the banks involved in the transaction.
 The fastest and cheapest are domestic transfers, and the international ones are the longest and most expensive ones.

 In my case, I am looking at websites that cost quite some money.
 The price may be anywhere from $1,000 to $20,000 to $100,000 and higher, and the owner may locate in another country, not Canada.
 Given all that, it makes a total sense to use wire transfers as a payment method.

 Normally banks require customers to come in person in order to do a wire transfer.
 I would say this is a traditional way.
 It is also a very inconvenient way because you have to go to the closest branch in person, wait in line, and then go back from the bank to the place where you came from.
 Too much time wasted!

-Some banks allow to use a more modern way by doing a wire transfer by phone or online.
+Some banks allow using a more modern way of doing a wire transfer by phone or online.

 When I was choosing an American bank for my online business, the wire transfer method was the most important criteria.

 In my short list, I had three banks, and all three of them do not require showing up in person to do a wire transfer.
 RBC Bank and BMO Harris allow to do it over the phone, and HSBC Bank USA has an online solution.
 This is how the transfer should be done in the modern world!